-8. By issuing a VAT invoice, the Supplier declares that it is entitled to issue VAT invoices in accordance with tax law regulations.
+9. By issuing a VAT invoice, the Supplier declares that it is entitled to issue VAT invoices in accordance with tax law regulations.
 The Supplier guarantees and shall be accountable for the correctness of the applied VAT rates, which means that if the right of the Contracting Authority to deduct tax is questioned by the relevant tax authorities due to the fact that, in accordance with the applicable regulations, a given transaction was not subject to taxation or was exempted from tax, the Supplier shall, at the Contracting Authority’s written request and within the period indicated therein, correct the VAT invoice accordingly and return the difference to the Contracting Authority within 14 days of the date of delivery of the request.

-9. The date of debiting the Contracting Authority’s bank account shall be deemed the date of remuneration payment.
+10. The date of receipt to the Supplier's bank account shall be deemed the date of remuneration payment.

-10. The Supplier declares that the bank account provided for remuneration payment shall be the account indicated in the list of taxpayers maintained and publicised under the Value Added Tax Act (hereinafter referred to as the “List”).
+11. The Supplier declares that the bank account provided for remuneration payment shall be the account indicated in the list of taxpayers maintained and publicised under the Value Added Tax Act (hereinafter referred to as the “List”).